sa-tre/satre-specification/docs/source/pillars/supporting.md

   - Recommended
 ```

-### Contract management

-_What the organisation does to ensure that all contracts are effectively managed within required frameworks._
+**Contract management:** What the organisation does to ensure that all contracts are effectively managed within required frameworks.

 ```{list-table}
 :header-rows: 1